KeriGerheart/linklocker/README.md

 npm run dev
 ```

-Your front end will print the URL where it can be viewed (this will vary based on how many local servers you might be running).
+When running locally, your front end will print the URL where it can be viewed (this will vary based on how many local servers you might be running).
-The backend is set to run on port 3001, but this can be changed by editing the index.js file
+The backend is set to run on port 3001, but this can be changed by editing the index.js file, then your env values can be adjusted as needed.